nlybe/Elgg-CalendarUI/README.md

 - Enable option for users to select the own localization
 - Set default date/time format
 - Allow or not overlapping events
+- Option to enable or disable calendar for site and users

 ### Use as Calendar UI API
 Calendar UI can be used as API for visualizing any date/time related entities.
 The following options are available: